The Burial (film)

-The Burial is an upcoming American courtroom drama film directed by Maggie Betts and written by Doug Wright.
-It is based on the real story of lawyer Willie E. Gary and his client Jeremiah Joseph O'Keefe's lawsuit against the Loewen funeral company, as documented in the 1999 New Yorker article of the same name by Jonathan Harr.
-It stars Jamie Foxx, Tommy Lee Jones, Jurnee Smollett, Mamoudou Athie, and Bill Camp.
+The Burial is a 2023 American legal drama film directed by Maggie Betts and written by Betts and Doug Wright.
+It is loosely based on the true story of lawyer Willie E. Gary and his client Jeremiah Joseph O'Keefe's lawsuit against the Loewen funeral company, as documented in the 1999 New Yorker article of the same name by Jonathan Harr.
+It stars Jamie Foxx as Gary, Tommy Lee Jones as O'Keefe, Jurnee Smollett, Mamoudou Athie, and Bill Camp.

-The film is scheduled to be released by Amazon Studios.

-Premise

-In 1995, Willie E. Gary, an unconventional personal injury lawyer with an impressive track record, helps bankrupt funeral homeowner Jeremiah Joseph O'Keefe sue the Loewen funeral company led by Raymond Loewen as a result of a contractual dispute.
-Gary ultimately won a $500 million jury verdict and the Loewen company filed for bankruptcy.
+It premiered at the Toronto International Film Festival on September 11, 2023, and was released by Amazon MGM Studios in a limited release on October 6, 2023, prior to streaming via Prime Video on October 13, 2023.